DeepakBookdown/stat120_bookdown/_book/Practice_Problems_13.md

 1. Null Hypothesis $H_0$ : The paired mean differences between the two groups are 0 .
 2. Alternative Hypothesis $H_a$ : The paired mean differences between the two groups are not 0 .

 Given the very small p-value of 0.0001 (which is well below the common significance level of 0.05), we reject the null hypothesis.
-This suggests that there is a statistically significant difference in the paired mean times of 'MileTime' and 'BeerTime'.
+This suggests that there is a statistically discernible difference in the paired mean times of 'MileTime' and 'BeerTime'.
 Thus, the data provides strong evidence to conclude that the difference in the paired mean times for 'MileTime' and 'BeerTime 'is not due to random chance but is statistically discernible.

 </details><br>